jundalisay/superb/content/en/social/economics/fallacies/simple-says-law.md

-16 Each individual is interested in the general prosperity of all.
+{{< s v="16">}} Each individual is interested in the general prosperity of all.
 The success of one business promotes all others.
 In fact, whatever profession or business a man may devote himself to, he is the better paid and the more readily finds employment, in proportion as he sees others thriving equally around him.

 A talented man would find 1,000 ways to get employed in a thriving community and reward his ability.
 A merchant in a rich and populous town, sells to a much larger amount than one who sets up in a poor district.
 The former merchant is surrounded with people who:
 - produce largely in an infinity of ways